Alfred Marzorati: Early years (1881–1912)

 Alfred-Frédéric-Gérard Marzorati was born in Tournai, Belgium on 28 September 1881.

 His parents were Clément-Auguste Marzorati and Marie-Agnès Ervens.

 Marzorati attended the Free University of Brussels from 1899 to 1904, graduating with a doctorate in Law.

 He joined the bar in Brussels, interned with the permanent deputy M. Richard and then became an assistant to Thomas Braun.

 He became an advocate at the Brussels Court of Appeal.

 Colonial administrator

 Magistrate, Belgian Congo (1912–1916)

 On 27 January 1912 Marzorati became a deputy magistrate in Elizabethville in the Belgian Congo.

 He then became a deputy of the public prosecutor in Tanganika-Moero territory.

-In 1914, just before the start of World War II (1914––1918) Marzorati was appointed a judge in the court of Lomami Territory.
+In 1914, just before the start of World War I (1914–1918) Marzorati was appointed a judge in the court of Lomami Territory.

 From 13 November 1914 to 28 March 1915 he was in charge of the Lomami District administration.

 He then became the president judge at the court of first instance in Stanleyville, and chair of the council of war in Kongolo.